cheshire3/cheshire3/README.rst

 object oriented model and all the features expected of a digital library system.

-Standards are foremost, including SRU and CQL, as well as Z39.50 and OAI.
+Standards are foremost, including SRU_ and CQL_, as well as Z39.50 and OAI_.
 It is highly modular and configurable, enabling very specific needs to be addressed with a minimum of effort.
 The API_ is stable and fully documented, allowing easy third party development of components.